 Resources used: SHIIP is a federally-funded program.
-Approximately \$200,000, primarily of state appropriation funds, is used to assist in paying the salary of two staff persons.
+Approximately \$206,000 primarily of state appropriation funds, is used to assist in paying the salary of two staff persons.
 Education funds of approximately \$55,000 to pay for outreach materials helped cover federal reductions.
-Six other SHIIP staff plus seasonal part time help are paid through the federal grant funds in the amount of \$901,000 which also pays for travel, printing, and the toll-free number.
+IID also received a new 5-year federal grant that brings the Senior Medicare Patrol (SMP) under our office, so now Iowans have a one-stop shop for Medicare questions and fraud prevention.
+Six other SHIIP staff, 1.5 SMP FTEs, plus seasonal part time help are paid through the federal grant funds in the amount of \$1,122,000 which also pays for travel, printing, and the toll-free number.
 SHIIP also heavily utilizes unpaid volunteers.
-IID also received a new 5-year federal grant that brings the Senior Medicare Patrol under our office, so now Iowans have a one-stop shop for Medicare questions and fraud prevention.